Categories: Mobile

 The potential new feature is a surprising outcome of Google’s policy of making Search more personal, which began with the merger of its various services’ privacy policies into one earlier this year.
 Since the merger Google has been bringing its services closer together – Google+ contacts now appear in Gmail’s Chat service and soon Google+/YouTube Hangouts will merge with Gmail Chat.
 Most noticeably we’ve also seen social media content not only appear in search but actually shape users’ search results.

-The new feature was announced today at a Google press event during which the company also revealed some interesting data (Search Engine Land has great live blog of the event).
+The new feature was announced today at a Google press event during which the company also revealed some interesting data (Search Engine Land has a great live blog of the event).

 At the event Google announced that serves over 100 billion search results a month, oh, and it’s taking on Apple at its own game.